cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 * Having to manually "inject" vote extensions into the block proposal during `PrepareProposal` is an awkward approach and takes up block space unnecessarily.
+* The requirement of `ResetProcessProposalState` can create a footgun for application developers if they're not careful, but this is necessary in order for applications to be able to commit state from vote extension computation.

 ## Further Discussions